icefoxen/arewestdlibyet/README.md

 If you have a suggestion, amendment, flames, or other communication, open an issue.
 Or better, a pull request.

-To do: Short descriptions, links to crates, note whether or not it is pure rust, better tables...
+To do: Short descriptions, links to crates, note whether or not it is pure rust, better tables, link to arewe*yet...

 # Async I/O